 Introducing the Rural Development Networks latest pilot project!
 The ABCD project aims to destigmatize dementia and raise awareness around dementia prevention while also supporting rural Albertan communities in the implementation of a dementia-inclusive initiative.

-Funded through Health Canada's Substance Use and Addictions Program, RDN's Rural Cannabis Outreach Program aims to educate youth (Grades 10-12) in rural communities on the health risks associated with cannabis use/consumption during adolescence and young adulthood.
-This outreach campaign will reinforce Health Canada's health and safety messaging about cannabis use and associated risky behaviours.
+Funded through Health Canada's Substance Use and Addictions Program and supported by a Project Development Grant from CRISM Prairie Node, RDN's Rural Cannabis Outreach Program aims to educate youth (Grades 10-12) in rural communities on the health risks associated with cannabis use/consumption during adolescence and young adulthood.
+This outreach campaign will reinforce Health Canada's health and safety messaging about cannabis use and associated risky behaviors.
 RDN works with local community partners and their high schools to curate informational/educational exhibits that will equip youth with the resources and tools to make informed decisions regarding cannabis consumption.